Frequently asked questions.

 PFD charges the following rates for their services – # (see condition below)

-PFD’s annual membership fee is $500, which includes Public Liability Insurance cover, id cards and coat and PAAT.
+PFD’s annual membership fee is $550 single, $580 couple/family, which includes Public Liability Insurance cover, id cards and coat and PAAT.
 The financial year runs from January to December, with fees due by 30th November each year.
 You must remain a financial member of PFD for the working life of your dog.

 # While every effort is made to ensure that the prices quoted are accurate, the quoted prices were current at the time of issue but are subject to change by the PFD Management Committee at anytime and do not necessarily reflect the actual price structure.